websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/reference/node-npm-version-information.md

 # Node NPM Version Information

-Liferay DXP uses [Node](https://nodejs.org/en/) (and [NPM](https://www.npmjs.com/)) for many different components, especially frontend elements.
-For example, developing with the [Fragments Toolkit](../../../site-building/developer-guide/reference/fragments/fragments-toolkit-command-reference.md) or [themes](../../../site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md) requires the use of NPM commands.
+Liferay DXP uses [Node](https://nodejs.org/en/) (and [NPM](https://www.npmjs.com/)) for many different frontend components.
+Specifically, the [Liferay Theme Generator](../../../site-building/site-appearance/themes/theme-development/getting-started/setting-up-an-environment-and-creating-a-theme.md) and Liferay's [JavaScript application tools](../../developing-a-javascript-application.md) require the use of NPM commands to build and deploy.

-All of Liferay's dependencies that use Node are designed to use specific versions of Node and NPM.
-Check the [Node version compatibility matrix](#version-compatibility-matrix) to ensure you have the correct versions installed.
+These dependencies are designed to use specific versions of Node and NPM.
+Check the [Node version compatibility matrix](#version-compatibility-matrix) to ensure you have the correct versions installed when developing themes or JavaScript applications.

 ## Updating Your Node Version